Date of Award

 The 8-week intervention of instruction in Power Writing was administered to the experimental group only, in three 50-minute sessions per week as part of the regular curriculum.
 The control group received only the regular curriculum.

 Data analyses were performed with the Wilcoxin Signed Rank tests and Mann-Whitney Wilcoxin Test.
 Results showed that the experimental group posttest were significantly higher than the pretests (Hypothesis 1).
 Results further showed a statistically significant difference in the posttest scores of the two groups, with the experimental group's median scores a full point higher (Hypothesis 2).
 Results additionally showed no significant difference between the writing test scores of the Hispanic and Haitian students, indicating that Power Writing, the independent variable, affected the scores (Hypothesis 3).
 Finally, results showed that three of the four evaluators' scores were consistent at the 95% confidence level.
 Only the experimental posttests showed a significant difference (Hypothesis 4).

 Thus, this study showed that the Power Writing teaching strategy had a significant impact on the writing test scores of fourth-grade Hispanic and Haitian ESOL students.
 It was concluded that this strategy is an effective instructional practice for improving the writing skills and test scores of the iii Hispanic and Haitian ESOL elementary population.
 Based on these findings, recommendations for practice and further research were suggested.

 Jackman, Ann Elizabeth, "The Effects of Hamilton's Power Writing Strategy on the Writing Test Scores of Fourth-grade Hispanic and Haitian ESOL Students" (2001).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 252.